thinker1990/EoPL-Exercises/README.md

 # EoPL-Exercises
-My solution to Essentials of Programming Languages, 3rd Edition
+My solutions to Essentials of Programming Languages, 3rd Edition